-- First Year Students:

-- 12:00 PM to 12:00 AM Monday through Sunday

-- Upperclassmen (Sophomore/Juniors/Seniors/Graduate Students)

-- 10 AM-2 AM Monday-Sunday
+- First Year Students: - o Noon to midnight Monday through Sunday - Upperclassmen (Sophomore/Juniors/Seniors/Graduate Students) - o 10:00 a.m. to 2:00 a.m.
+Monday through Sunday

 Sign-In / Sign-Out Procedures

 - 1. The host must meet his/her guest(s) at the lobby desk.
 Residents are allowed to sign-in up to two (2) guests. - 2.
 At the front desk, staff will record the names of the host and guest(s); the date and time; the room number and valid phone number of the host. - 3.
 All guests must leave a valid, current photo ID at the desk. - 4.
 All guests must be at least 18 years of age.
 Valid State ID must be presented by non-JSU guests to document age. - 5.
 All JSU students must present their JSU ID to participate in visitation, if they are on the master roster and they do not present their JSU ID they may not participate in visitation. - 6.
 Guests and host must remain in the host's room together at all times, with an exception for bathroom use by host.
 Guests of the opposite sex must ONLY use the lobby restroom facilities; the host must provide escort to and from the restroom. - 7.
 Guests must remain dressed during their visit, and are not allowed to shower or change clothing. - 8.
 Guests are only allowed to visit the room of their host.
 The laundry room is OFF-LIMITS; at no time is a guest permitted to roam/travel throughout the residence hall. - 9.
 The host is responsible for all actions and behavior of his/her guest(s). - 10.
 When the guest leaves the hall, the host must escort the guest to the front desk to check-out.
 At that point, the guest will receive his/her ID.